Musée des Beaux-Arts de Bordeaux

-The Musée des Beaux-Arts de Bordeaux is the fine arts museum of the city of Bordeaux, France.
+The Musée des Beaux-Arts de Bordeaux is the fine-art museum of the city of Bordeaux, France.
 The museum is housed in a dependency of the Palais Rohan in central Bordeaux.
 Its collections include paintings, sculptures and drawings from the 15th century to the 20th century.
-The largest collection is composed of paintings, and its strong points are works by French and Dutch painters.
+The largest collection is composed of paintings, and its strong points are works by French, Flemish painters and Dutch painters.

 In front of the building, there is the Galerie des Beaux-Arts, where temporary exhibitions are housed.